jacquev6/General/doc/autoocamldoc/tests/KnownBugModTypeNotFound.rst

     .. module_type:: B

-      .. module_type:: D
+      .. module_type:: C

         .. type:: t

-      .. module_type:: AliasC
-        :contents_from: C

-        .. type:: t

-      Known bug in autoocamldoc (we'd love some help from a compiler-libs expert): module type not found D
+      Known bug in autoocamldoc (we'd love some help from a compiler-libs expert): module type not found C